ThunderStruct/ACM-Scoreboard/README.md

   #### Contribution Guide

   Feel free to make a pull request if you find any room for enhancements or fixing bugs.
 The following brief file descriptions should be helpful!
+Please make sure to read the repo's [CONTRIBUTING](https://github.com/ThunderStruct/ACM-Scoreboard/blob/master/CONTRIBUTING.md) guide before making any changes

   - index.js: some defaults and general initializers
   - contest.js: all the scoreboard/during-contest scripts